 It will NOT affect your ability to drive for Uber.
 There is still currently coverage through James River as there has been since they were hired, and once the contract is up at the end of 2019, Uber will make sure you’re covered through another company.

-All of this is a great reason to always have your own rideshare insurance – you can find rideshare insurance by state here.
+All of this is a great reason to always have your own rideshare insurance – you can find more information about rideshare insurance here.

 Have any other questions about this change?
 Let us know in the comments below!